ncos/mipt-airdrone/README.md

   - roslaunch airdrone_launch airdrone_real.launch       *(To start nodes for the real robot connected to the laptop)*
   - roslaunch airdrone_launch airdrone_simulator.launch  *(To open Rviz and Gazebo for simulation)*

-2. Via bash scripts (need to manually edit bash scripts to configure paths).
+2. Via bash scripts (need to configure project with contrib/INSTALL.py).
 Go to *.../mipt-airdrone/contrib/launchers* or add the launchers to your system PATH and enter:
   - airdrone_launch                                      *(To start core nodes for simulation)*
   - airdrone_real_launch                                 *(To start nodes for the real robot connected to the laptop)*
   - airdrone_test                                        *(To open Rviz and Gazebo for simulation)*